 The CG-4 mount, which is identical to the EQ 3-2 mount sold by other sellers, is a fine piece of work.
 It is a manually operated equatorial mount, with buttery smooth motions, but it will stay just where you leave it when it is balanced, and the slow motion cables allow for easy manual tracking.

-The telescope must be aligned on the celestial pole before it can be used.
-In the Northern hemisphere, this can be accomplished with the aid of a polar alignment scope (sold separately) or by using the telescope in the “home position,” and by the use of drift alignment.
+The telescope must be aligned with the celestial pole before it can be used.
+In the northern hemisphere, this can be accomplished with the aid of a polar alignment scope (sold separately) or by using the telescope in the “home position” and with the use of drift alignment.
 For a beginner, this operation can be difficult to understand and perform.

 The mount’s slow motion controls were a little rough and difficult to turn in the declination axis, but only the right ascension axis–which remained buttery smooth–is necessary for manual tracking.
-The slow motion cables use large, very comfortable plastic knobs which feel great in the hand.
-They attach onto the mount with a screwdriver rather than using thumbscrews, so keep that in mind if you need to remove them.
-I found having access to slow motions a welcome change compared to the Dobsonian (though I’m not sure they alone are worth the extra price)
+The slow motion cables use large, very comfortable plastic knobs that feel great in the hand.
+They attach to the mount with a screwdriver rather than using thumbscrews, so keep that in mind if you need to remove them.
+I found having access to slow motions a welcome change compared to the Dobsonian (though I’m not sure they alone are worth the extra price).

 The mount is compatible with a standard Vixen dovetail.
 A Vixen dovetail and white tube rings are included with the telescope.

 The mount comes with two weights of different masses, and they can be placed anywhere along the counterweight shaft to bring the telescope as a whole into balance.